-The landscape of cybersecurity is ever evolving, marked by an increasing number of high-profile data breaches that have left organizations grappling with the consequences.
+The landscape of cybersecurity is ever-evolving, marked by an increasing number of high-profile data breaches that have left organizations grappling with the consequences.
 One such notable example is Yahoo’s data breach spanning from 2013 to 2016, exposing over 3 billion user accounts—a stark reminder of the colossal impact breaches can have on individuals and entities.
+In addition to cybersecurity, IT risk management plays a crucial role in mitigating the potential fallout from data breaches.
+Cybersecurity Incident Response Plan (CIRP) is another vital aspect to consider, outlining the steps and procedures for detecting, responding to, and recovering from security incidents.
 Read this blog to get the nuances of company data breaches, the methods by which they occur, and the critical steps organizations must take to prevent, recover from, and develop a long-term strategy against such incidents.

 What Are Data Breaches?